 I made the sides wider than normal as I wanted it to nearly touch the floor and hide the spare mattress under her bed.

 She likes it and the fact that it is pinky looking and pretty.
 I like it cause it was easy to make and means I don't have to look at pink walls.
-She got the bunting made for her birthday and now it hangs in her room to add a bit more pink and some green to the mix.
-Will show you a close up in the next post.

 Oh and she now has a hot pink cast on her arm.
 And because it's made from fibreglass she can get it wet!
 How awesome is that!
 Bath time is so much easier now.